 Each June 20, the globe comes together to honor World Refugee Day.
 The United Nations General Assembly launched the holiday in 2000, and since then, the worldwide community has spent the day focused on ways to improve the lives of refugees.
 Most of us know that refugees are forced to leave their homes due to war, terror, or other crises—but fleeing their home country is often just the beginning of a difficult journey.
 Many refugees find themselves living in camps until they are resettled—some of which are dangerous or not well-equipped for long term living.
 Refugees don’t always have a say in which country they are ultimately relocated to, and the bureaucratic process involved in finding their new home can take years.
 Worldwide refugee crises have taken center stage in the news in recent years, so it’s more important than ever to share support and to celebrate World Refugee Day.

-Why We Love World Refugee Day
+Why World Refugee Day is Important

 A. It builds empathy and raises awareness

 The vastness of the world refugee crisis can be hard to grasp, but raising awareness can help make it easier for others to understand the extent of what refugees around the world are going through.
 It also builds a sense of empathy and compassion that brings people together from all walks of life, and that’s always a positive thing.

 B. It provides an incentive to create a more peaceful world